MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/quota-exceeded-during-creation-upgrade.md

 ## Cause

-This error occurs because the operation that you try to perform results in exceeding the current quota limits.
+This error occurs because the operation that you try to perform exceeds the current quota limits.

 ## Solution